choueric/kbdashboard/README.md

                   Same as `$ kbdashboard make menuconfig`.
   - build       : [name | index].
 Build kernel specified by name or index.
                   Same as `$ kbdashboard make uImage` if target in config is uImage.
+  - install     : [edit] [name | index].
+Execute or edit install script.
+                  If use sub-cmd 'edit', open the install script with editor.
+                  If no sub-cmd 'edit', execute the install script.
   - help        : Display this message.
 ```